LLNL/shroud/docs/reference.rst

 return_scalar_pointer
-  Determins how to treat a function which returns a pointer to a scalar (it does not have the *dimension* attribute).
+  Determines how to treat a function which returns a pointer to a scalar (it does not have the *dimension* attribute).
   **scalar** return as a scalar or **pointer** to return as a pointer.
   This option does not effect the C wrapper.